vserranoc/refactored-waddle/src/README.md

 - Bigquery

 # Summary
-This ELT make call to twitter API for each topic, then each payload is unpackage into row for two tables, tweets and users.
+This ETL make calls to twitter API for each topic, then each payload is unpacked into a row for a table.
+Before loading data into bigquery a new columns is created as "clean_tweet", this columns contains the clean tweet.
+After getting all the data, the columns are separeted into two tables, tweets and users.
 Finally, both tables are loaded into bigquery.